mijkami/DemarreTaStory06/README.md

 - Tim : banner & final integration
 - Dimitri (Mijka) : scrum-master & project-leader + graphic designer (producing elements for the banner, youtube preview, logos & footer)

+# Method

+### Beginning

+After the (randomly chosen) gathering of the members of the group, the organisation have been the first topic discussed by the group.
+We all selected an "agile" method, Dimitri being accepted by the group to take the scrum-master role.

+### Research phase

+Everyone took note of the requirements and needs of the project, then the group started to search examples and models of promotional website suiting the "one-page" type for 40 minutes.
+The goal being to differentiate the existing possibilities that could guide our approach with its examples and counterexamples.

+### Wireframe

+ After the presentation and discussion about the outcome of everyone's research, we started to realize together a "wireframe" (simplistic) version of the website, working with its mobile and desktop versions through short 'user-stories' to try to stick closely with the website's need and target population.
+Everything have been realised together, using a paper-board.

+ Once the 2 wireframes done, the identified elements of the website/project have been separated in different tasks that could be shared among the members of the group.

 ### Tools